Table of Contents Show

-With its five boroughs that were brought together into one big, beautiful city in 1898, New York City is steeped in incredible stories from its long history.
-Weaving together culture, religion, ethnicities, and various languages, this history gives the Big Apple and its residents a sense of legacy and importance.
+With its five boroughs brought together into one big, beautiful city in 1898, New York City is steeped in incredible stories from its long history.
+This history gives the Big Apple and its residents a sense of legacy and importance in weaving together culture, religion, ethnicities, and languages.

-It is quite common for a homeowner to be curious about a new building that they have acquired or plan to buy.
-Additionally, people tend to research the building they are working or living in.
-Some people also often set off on a quest to gain knowledge about other buildings and monuments.
+It is common for homeowners to be curious about a new building they have acquired or plan to buy.
+Additionally, people tend to research the building they work in or live in.
+Some people also often set off on a quest to learn about other buildings and monuments.
 The main areas of interest of such people are to find more information about the previous owners and more details about the history of the building.
 To understand your little slice of the city’s history, here’s a guide to uncovering the genealogy of your home.

 - The initial owner of the building and more details about him.

 - List of subsequent owners, if any.

 - What the building was initially built for.